winglang/playground/apps/tour/src/tutorials/main/02-tutorial.md

 Let's start playing with our amazing cloud application with the Wing Simulator.

 **Click** on the green resource named **cloud.Queue**, and check out the panel on the right.
-This is where you can interact with resources as you select them in the map view.
+This is where you can interact with resources as you select them.

 Under the **Queue** fold, proceed to the **Push Message** section and enter some creative message.